 Blake R. Boer Distinguished Leadership Award

-The Blake R. Boer Distinguished Leadership Award is presented to an individual who has provided an outstanding contribution to Section 4 in the area of Leadership.
+The Blake R. Boer Distinguished Leadership Award is presented to an active individual who has provided an outstanding contribution to Section 4 in the area of Leadership.
 The criteria for this award are a demonstrated exceptional dedication and contribution to the Leadership programs in Section 4.
 Dedication and contribution to the programs of Section 4 can be demonstrated through work with and for the chapters of the section.
 Section 4 Staff presents this award, although anybody can present a nomination.

 Chuck Cruz Distinguished Fellowship Award

-The Chuck Cruz Distinguished Fellowship Award is presented to an individual who has provided an outstanding contribution to Section 4 in the area of Fellowship.
+The Chuck Cruz Distinguished Fellowship Award is presented to an active individual who has provided an outstanding contribution to Section 4 in the area of Fellowship.
 The criteria for this award are a demonstrated exceptional dedication and contribution to the Fellowship programs in Section 4.
 Dedication and contribution to the programs of Section 4 can be demonstrated through work with and for the chapters of the section.
 Section 4 Staff presents this award, although anybody can present a nomination.

 Joel Holmes and Daniel Updegraff Distinguished Service Award

-The Joel Holmes and Daniel Updegraff Distinguished Service Award is presented to an individual who has provided an outstanding contribution to Section 4 in the area of Service.
+The Joel Holmes and Daniel Updegraff Distinguished Service Award is presented to an active individual who has provided an outstanding contribution to Section 4 in the area of Service.
 The criteria for this award are a demonstrated exceptional dedication and contribution to the Service programs in Section 4.
 Section 4 Staff presents this award, although anybody can present a nomination.

 David A. Emery Distinguished Alumni Award